sanrom/nco-reactor-builder/README.md

 ## Command Syntax

-`reactor_builder [-d/g/o/s/I/p] <filename>`
+`reactor_builder [-d/g/o/s/I/p] <filename> [<x> <y> <z>]`

+`<filename>`: filename of reactor (only ncpf files are supported right now) `[<x> <y> <z>]`: start offset of reactor: useful if program crashed and you want to finish the reactor from x, y, z

--d/--debug: Enable debug mode, prints additional information -g/--ghost: Enable ghost mode (robot does all moves, but does not place blocks) (still checks for inventory space and blocks) -o/--outline: Trace the outline of the reactor before building anything.
+`-d/--debug`: Enable debug mode, prints additional information `-g/--ghost`: Enable ghost mode (robot does all moves, but does not place blocks) (still checks for inventory space and blocks)
+`-o/--outline`: Trace the outline of the reactor before building anything.
 Robot will move along x, y and z axis and return home
--s/--stationary/--disableMovement: Disables robot movement (also enables ghost mode) -I/--disableInvCheck: Disables the inventory check -p/--disablePrompts: Disables all prompts, defaulting reactor ID to 1.
+`-s/--stationary/--disableMovement`: Disables robot movement (also enables ghost mode) `-I/--disableInvCheck`: Disables the inventory check `-p/--disablePrompts`: Disables all prompts, defaulting reactor ID to 1.
 Useful for running programs into output files.
 If in an error state, will always exit the program
--l/--pauseOnLayer: pauses the robot on each layer to allow manually filtering cells
+`-l/--pauseOnLayer`: pauses the robot on each layer to allow manually filtering cells

 ## Color Status Codes